Rel Primer: Basic Syntax

 Binding Shortcuts

-It is often useful to put filters in the left-hand side of :
+It is often useful to put filters in the bindings, that is, on the left-hand side of :

 For this, you can use in